 Here is an illustration to make more concrete the idea of being a “doer” when not in resonance with Source.
 The human body is a living, organic whole.
-If some cell not in resonance with the body launches off on its own and tries to become independent of the whole, what is the result?
+If some cell, not in resonance with the body, launches off on its own and tries to become independent of the whole, what is the result?
 Cancer.
-Thus, we might say that the mass of humanity that is ignorant of the whole and often acts in a manner that is not congruent with Source are like cancerous cells who have declared their independence from the whole and launched their own program.
+Thus, we might say that the mass of humanity that is ignorant of the whole and often acts in a manner that is not congruent with Source are like cancerous cells that have declared their independence from the whole and launched their own program.
 Therefore, one might say that egoic consciousness is like a cancer cell and Self-realization is like a spontaneous remission that turns a cancer cell back into a cooperative aspect of the living body and in the process contributes to an improvement in the immune system.
 Would we say that a cancer cell has no independence of action?
 Would we say that it can’t be a “doer” of independent actions because the living body is an organic whole?
 I don’t think so.

 You could realize that you are not a pilot and just sit back, relax and leave things to the autopilot.
 In short, you could just be and enjoy the ride and see what happens.
 However, the idea of placing your trust in the airplane’s autopilot begins to make you anxious.
-You imagine all the awful things that could happen if the autopilot should fail and you can’t control the plane.
+You imagine all the awful things that could happen if the autopilot should fail and you can’t fly the plane.
 Fear arises.
 Thus, fear motivated, you begin to read all of the instrument labels and study the guidance mechanisms.
-Further, after getting some idea about the function of various mechanisms, you turn off the autopilot and begin to experiment in an attempt to take control of the plane.
+Further, after getting some idea about the function of various mechanisms, you turn off the autopilot and begin to experiment in an attempt to fly the plane.
 Some of this exploration results in things that almost panic you, some don’t appear to have an effect and some make changes that you are comfortable with.
-As your explorations continue, you begin to feel more and more like you are making good choices and are gaining control of the airplane.
+As your explorations continue, you begin to feel more and more like you are making good choices and are learning to fly the airplane.
 You begin to view yourself as a pilot and are excited about flying.
 You make a couple of successful landings and takeoffs.
 You are now confident in yourself as a pilot and are at ease.

 However, the truth is that you are in a flight simulator that is so good that you can’t tell the difference between it and a real airplane.
 You are not actually in an airplane.
 You are not actually flying.
 You can’t really crash.
 You are not actually making any real choices, good or bad.
-You are not really in control of an airplane, and you certainly are not a real pilot.
+You are not really flying an airplane, and you certainly are not a real pilot.
 It is all virtual reality.
 A virtual airplane, virtual choices, virtual outcomes, virtual control and virtual piloting.
 In short, it is all unreal.
 It is just a simulation, but you have failed to recognize it as a simulation.
 However, you have acquired some of the skills necessary for piloting an aircraft.

-When some mystics say that there is a “dream/illusion with no doers,” the implication is that the world as we know it, which includes life, is a simulation.
+When some mystics say that reality is a “dream/illusion with no doers,” the implication is that the world as we know it, which includes life, is a simulation.
 I prefer the metaphor of a computer simulation to dream or illusion, but it isn’t a difference that makes any real difference.
 According to these mystics, the simulation we call the world is actually on autopilot, but almost every one of us goes through a process similar to the one described above and resists going with the flow, i.e, just being.
-Resistance results in the autopilot being blocked, an ego or a fictive-self created and behavior directed at control of the immediate aspects of the simulation undertaken.
+Resistance results in the autopilot being blocked, a fictive-self created and behavior directed at control of the immediate aspects of the simulation undertaken.
 Most people are confused by the claim of mystics that there actually is no world, no people, no choices, no one doing anything, etc. Confusion arises due to a failure to recognize that the claim is intended to convey that it is all a simulation (a.k.a. dream or illusion) and not real in the sense that most people tend to think about reality.